Vampire/javacord.github.io/_wiki/getting-started/welcome.md

 ### Optional Logger Dependency

-Any Log4j 2 API compatible logging framework can be used to provide a more sophisticated logging experience with being able to configure log format, log targets (console, file, database, Discord direct message, ...), log levels per class, and much more.
+Any Log4j-2-compatible logging framework can be used to provide a more sophisticated logging experience with being able to configure log format, log targets (console, file, database, Discord direct message, ...), log levels per class, and much more.

-For example Log4j Core in Gradle
+For example, Log4j Core in Gradle
 ```groovy
 dependencies { runtimeOnly 'org.apache.logging.log4j:log4j-core:2.11.0' }
 ```